Trademarks are one of the key assets of modern business.

-A trademark is typically protected for a period of ten years following the application or registration date.
+A trademark is typically protected for ten years following the application or registration date.
 To avoid losing the trademark, it must be renewed every ten years by paying the appropriate official cost.

 How much does it cost to trademark a business?

-The cost of registering a trademark for a company can vary greatly based on a number of variables, such as the jurisdiction in which you seek trademark protection, the type of brand you are registering, and whether you decide to manage the procedure yourself or engage legal aid.
+The cost of registering a trademark for a company can vary greatly based on several variables, such as the jurisdiction in which you seek trademark protection, the type of brand you are registering, the number of classes, claiming priority, etc.

 The filing of a trademark application is subject to fees at trademark offices.
-The complexity of your case, the attorney’s experience, and the particular services rendered can all affect the cost of your lawyer.
+The complexity of your case, the attorney’s experience, and the particular services rendered can all affect the cost.
 A flat fee or an hourly rate may be charged by trademark attorneys.

 With Pocket IP you can check the official fees before filing and request filing an application with a flat service fee.